Minyall/squashy/docs/installation.md

 Once installation is complete, Memgraph will be running in your terminal.
 You can check that it is running by visiting `localhost:3000` in your web browser to view the [Memgraph Lab](https://memgraph.com/docs/memgraph-lab).

-Further information can be fo
+Further information about working with Memgraph can be found in [their documentation](https://memgraph.com/docs/memgraph), however you can use Squashy without directly engaging with Memgraph.